What is in this leaflet

 The recommended starting dose for ulcerative colitis in adults and in children and adolescents (6 to 17 years) is an infusion of 5 mg/kg.
 You will get additional doses of 5 mg/kg at 2 and 6 weeks after your first infusion, and then every 8 weeks after that.

-As INFLECTRA is given to you under the supervision of your doctor it is very unlikely you will receive too much.
+As INFLECTRA is being given to you under the supervision of your doctor it is very unlikely you will receive too much.

-If you think you or anybody else has been given too much INFLECTRA, you should immediately:
+If you think you or anybody else has been given too much INFLECTRA, contact your doctor, pharmacist or the Poisons Information Centre who will advise you what to do, or go to Accident and Emergency at your nearest hospital.

-- phone the Poisons Information Centre
+Poisons Information Centre telephone numbers:

-Things you should do
+Things you must do

-- the medicine starts to upset you or your symptoms become worse.
+Tell your doctor, nurse or pharmacist if the medicine starts to upset you or your symptoms become worse.

-- you are being treated with INFLECTRA before you undergo any surgical procedures.
+Tell your doctor or dentist that you are being treated with INFLECTRA before you undergo any surgical procedures.

 Some vaccinations should not be given while you are being treated with INFLECTRA. - If you are receiving therapeutic infectious agents for the treatment of cancer.